bpython/bpython/doc/sphinx/source/contributing.rst

 Getting your development environment set up
 -------------------------------------------

-bpython supports Python 2.6, 2.7, 3.3 and 3.4.
+bpython supports Python 2.7, 3.3 and newer.
 The code is compatible with all supported versions without the need to run post processing like `2to3`.

 Using a virtual environment is probably a good idea.
 Create a virtual